Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/start/how_to_install.md

         * Security -> Disable 'Require and API key'
     1. Create apikey
     1. Setup email
+1. Go to users and register your account with the newly created application.
 1. ```cp config_gateway_example config_gateway```
 1. Setup variables with variables created with step 2, 3 and 4
 1. Get key for JWT authentication